-30 ibid. p8.
+32 ibid. p8.

-Submissions to consultation paper: AEMO, 4 June 2015, p2; AER, 15 June 2015, p1; ENA, 4 June 2015, pp1,3.
+34 Submissions to consultation paper: AEMO, 4 June 2015, p2; AER, 15 June 2015, p1; ENA, 4 June 2015, pp1,3.

-clear that AEMO would require demand forecasts to the connection point level to enable it to prepare the NTNDP.33
+not clear that AEMO would require demand forecasts to the connection point level to enable it to prepare the NTNDP.35

-The AER considers that connection point forecasts developed by AEMO to date have already helped produce better forecasts of capital expenditure requirements and, in turn, better informed investment decisions by NSPs.34 On the other hand, the Energy Networks Association (ENA) queries the ability of AEMO's connection point forecasts to improve TNSPs' investment decisions noting the long lead times in planning investment.35 Similarly, GDF Suez considers it is not clear that TNSPs would be better informed by connection point demand forecasts prepared by AEMO as they already have access to connection point information within their region of responsibility.36 However, it considers there may be some benefit for market participants that do not already have access to such data.37
+The AER considered that connection point forecasts developed by AEMO to date have already helped produce better forecasts of capital expenditure requirements and, in turn, better informed investment decisions by NSPs.36 On the other hand, the Energy Networks Association (ENA) queried the ability of AEMO's connection point forecasts to improve TNSPs' investment decisions noting the long lead times in planning investment.37 Similarly, GDF Suez considered it was not clear that TNSPs would be better informed by connection point demand forecasts prepared by AEMO as they already have access to connection point information within their region of responsibility.38 However, it considered there may be some benefit for market participants that do not already have access to such data.39

-In relation to the demand forecasts being used by the AER, the AER submits that connection point demand forecasts developed by AEMO will assist the AER in assessing regulatory proposals from NSPs which it considers will also lead to more robust revenue determinations.
-The ENA also supports the demand forecasts being available to the AER for the purpose of assessing NSPs' regulatory proposals.
-GDF Suez considers it is not clear that connection point demand forecasts would assist the AER given that the AER can already request the relevant data and information from NSPs.
-40
+In relation to the demand forecasts being used by the AER, the AER submitted that connection point demand forecasts developed by AEMO will assist the AER in assessing regulatory proposals from NSPs which it considers will also lead to more robust revenue determinations.
+40 The ENA also supported the demand forecasts being available to the AER for the purpose of assessing NSPs' regulatory proposals.
+41 GDF Suez considered it was not clear that connection point demand forecasts would assist the AER given that the AER can already request the relevant data and information from NSPs.
+42